How the GOP Became a (More) Multicultural Party

 NBC has Harris carrying the Asian vote, but it shifted five points to the right.
 African Americans are still overwhelmingly Democrats, but black men have gone from voting 13 percent Republican in 2016 to 19 percent in 2020 and now 20 percent in 2024, according to Edison Research.
 Overall this year, The Independent notes, about one in three nonwhite voters backed Trump.

 The movement in this direction had been visible for a while—you'll note that the real bump in Trump's support among African-American men happened four years ago, not this time.
 But before this month, people had more room to dismiss it: to suggest that those Hispanic Republicans were mostly white Latinos, or refugees from socialist countries, or employees of the Border Patrol.
 This time the trend is almost impossible to ignore.
-Minority support for the GOP has grown, not shrunk, over the last year.
+Minority support for the GOP has grown, not shrunk, over the last decade.
 We may have to wait till the post-Trump era to find out to what extent that happened despite Donald Trump and to what extent it happened because of him.
 But more and more, this resembles the movement of many "white ethnic" constituencies—Irish, Italian, Polish, and so on—out of the New Deal coalition in the 1960s and '70s.

 Since Democrats often go out of their way to present themselves as the party of racial justice, many of them have a hard time making sense of this.
 But it shouldn't be surprising that a Korean business owner would like Republican economic policies, that a Mexican pro-lifer would like Republican abortion policies, or that a black man living in a declining Democratic city would object to the ways his town is poorly run.
 If the GOP weren't so prone to self-sabotage, those voters might have started shifting earlier.
 Nor should it be surprising if some of the people whose families have already immigrated to America are less interested in bringing in more newcomers behind them.
 That's a familiar dynamic in immigration politics.

 Above all, it shouldn't be surprising if one of the biggest recent political developments in the U.S. (and elsewhere) has started to seep across racial lines.
 Voters with college degrees have become increasingly likely to be Democrats, and those without college degrees have become increasingly likely to be Republicans.
 This is not, as some of the crasser interpretations would have it, because Democrats are smarter.
-It is because that there are politically salient differences between people in professions that require college degrees and people in professions that don't: different material interests, different languages for discussing the issues that don't directly affect those interests, different cultural influences shaping those discussions.
+It is because there are politically salient differences between people in professions that require college degrees and people in professions that don't: different material interests, different languages for discussing the issues that don't directly affect those interests, different cultural influences shaping those discussions.
 And those divisions have become more central to electoral politics.

 This does not mean anything so crude as "people who went to college are on one side of the culture wars, and people who didn't are on the other."
 There are, after all, plenty of degreeless Americans who like to have sex with people whose genitals match their own.
 And indeed, survey data suggest that the general population, including the Republican part of it, is more socially liberal on questions of race and sexual orientation than it was a decade ago.
 But there is the sort of social liberalism that is summed up by the phrase live and let live, and there is the sort summed up by a middle manager briskly strolling into a room, dropping a six-pound tome on the table, and announcing: Here are the new rules.
 We will email you the updates each Tuesday.
 To a lot of people outside that college-educated tome-dropper's social class, including some of the people the fat rulebook is theoretically there to help, that second approach looks more like micromanagement than liberation.
 The more Democrats are associated with it, the worse for them—and the worse for the buried live-and-let-live cause.